Log In UI - Part 2

 For more complicated UI designs, you can use QML types from the Qt Quick Layouts module.

-To learn more about positioning items in Qt Design Studio, see Positioning Items in UIs.
+To learn more about positioning items in Qt Design Studio, see Positioning Items.

-To learn how to add a second page and move to it from the main page, see the next example in the series, Log In UI - Part 3.
+To learn how to add a second page and move to it from the main page, see the next tutorial in the series, Log In UI - Part 3.

 Available under certain Qt licenses.